 The 2019-20 review cycle for nominations to the Academy of Research was the first cycle with the new criteria and new review process.
-We learned some lessons that could strengthen the nominations and inform the review process.
+Over the years, we learned some lessons that could strengthen the nominations and inform the review process.
 We recommend that nominators prepare the materials with the following considerations:

 We recognized that these elements may be defined differently among the scientific traditions throughout occupational therapy science, and we hoped that by adding this to the instructions it may ensure a more well-rounded review.

 2. Nominees’ curricula vitae should directly address each stated criterion in the instruction materials, to ensure a fair review.

 - Specified roles on funded projects (e.g., principal investigator, co-investigator, consultant).

 - Metrics of impact for published products (impact factor of journals, citations, and research impact indices such as h-index, citation score, field-weighted citation impact, etc.) including the source (Academic Analytics, Google Scholar, Research Gate, SciVal, Scopus, etc.).